Changissnz/selfinterest/README.md

-individual can be simply for justifying the individual by invocation of the ideal as justification, instead of genuinely believing in the ideal, although the degree of genuine belief in anything, including the ideal, is not the only pre-requisite to leading a life instead of being misguided by the symbols in practice associated with the ideal.
+individual can be simply for justifying the individual by invocation of the ideal as justification, instead of genuinely believing in the ideal, although the degree of genuine belief in anything, including the ideal, is not the only pre-requisite to leading a life instead of having one's life misguided by the symbols in practice associated with the ideal.